orbs-network/orbs-spec/behaviors/services/trie.md

     * A merkle proof which is valid may indicate a missing key or indicate the validated hashcode of the value associated with the key
         * Missing Key indication - if the proof ends with a branch node and the digit in the requested path does not reference any child node, or, if the final node indicates a divergence from the requested key in a way that negates any possibility that the requested key may be present in the trie.
         * Present Key with value hash indication - if the proof ends with a lead node and the assembled key prefix is identical to the requested path
-* Prefixes are represented as hexadecimal digits in base64 encoding.
+* Prefixes are represented as hexadecimal byte arry.
 * Zero values are never represented in the trie because they are not part of the state snapthot
 * Each node in a Merkle Trie is addressable via it’s hash-code (cryptographic digest) in a __content-addressed__ scheme - addresses of nodes are derived from their content as a cryptographic hashcode digest.
 * Each block height represents a (possibly) distinct state in it’s virtual chain.
 For any block height  with a full Merkle trie and a Merkle Trie root corresponding to the matching state image.